 Niti Taylor Reveals Parikshit Bawa Is Her School Buddy; Says She Never Wanted To Marry An Actor

 Niti Taylor surprised her fans when she announced that she is getting engaged to Parikshit Bawa.
 The Kaisi Yeh Yaariyan actress recently (August 13) got engaged to Parikshit, who is the Indian Army captain, in a grand ceremony.
-Before engagement ceremony, the actress also had a grand mehendi ceremony.
+Before the engagement ceremony, the actress also had a grand mehendi ceremony.
 The couple was seen dancing their heart out at both the ceremonies.
 Niti, who hadn't spoken about Parikshit, has now revealed about him.

 In an interview to TOI, Niti revealed that Parikshit is her school buddy, but they lost touch for years.
 It was just a few months ago that they got connected on social media.